The Management of Design

 Along with some other shapes, it was intended to prove to would-be aliens potentially listening (or rather, watching) somewhere in deep space, that it was designed and transmitted by an intelligent race of beings, that it originated from an intelligent source.

-Would you agree this qualifies as intentional order and arrangement?
+Would you agree that this qualifies as intentional order and arrangement?

 For more details, see the Arecibo page.

-This is a tool fashioned from a piece of flint, like many unearthed at numerous dig sites around the world.
+This is a tool fashioned from a piece of flint, like many that have been unearthed at numerous dig sites around the world.

 Scientists at times send these artefacts to a museum as they present evidence that intelligent humans intentionally fashioned the stone for use as a tool!

 But how would you rate the comparison of this construction to the design of the human tooth?
-Would you conclude that the crudely designed flint was the product of intentional and purposeful design, and that, by contrast, the human tooth is merely a product of trillions of contiguous undirected serendipitous events?
+Would you conclude that the crudely designed flint was the product of intentional and purposeful design, but that, by contrast, the human tooth is merely a result of trillions of contiguous undirected serendipitous events?

 What do you think?